-His 2020 and 2021 engagements were to include a return to the Metropolitan Opera and San Francisco Opera for Tristan und Isolde, Mahler’s 8th Symphony and the title role in Der fliegende Holländer for San Francisco Symphony, Iago in Otello for Pacific Symphony, Wotan in Das Rheingold for Teatro Colon, Don Pizarro in Fidelio for Opera Oviedo and the Staatsoper Berlin, and Claggart in Billy Budd for Staatstheater Stuttgart.
+Grimsley’s 2020 and 2021 engagements were to include a return to The Metropolitan Opera and San Francisco Opera for Tristan und Isolde, Mahler’s 8th Symphony and the title role in Der fliegende Holländer for San Francisco Symphony, Iago in Otello for Pacific Symphony, Wotan in Das Rheingold for Teatro Colon, Don Pizarro in Fidelio for Ópera de Oviedo and the Staatsoper Berlin, and Claggart in Billy Budd for Staatstheater Stuttgart.
 Greer sang the eminent Wotan in Spring 2019 for The Metropolitan Opera’s Der Ring des Nibelungen, in the reprisal of Robert Lepage’s landmark production from 2013.

-Notable US engagements over the last several seasons include the role of Scarpia in Tosca with San Diego Opera, The Metropolitan Opera, Los Angeles Opera, L’Opera de Montreal, Portland Opera, Pittsburgh Opera, Opera Colorado, Michigan Opera Theatre, and in a return to Seattle Opera; the role of Jack Rance in La fanciullla del West with Minnesota Opera and Seattle Opera; the role of Don Pizarro in Fidelio with The Metropolitan Opera, Santa Fe Opera, Seattle Opera, and Portland Opera; the title role of Macbeth with Minnesota Opera, Vancouver Opera, Opera San Antonio and Opera Lyra Ottawa; Captain Balstrode in Peter Grimes and Escamillo in Carmen with The Metropolitan Opera; the Pirate King in Pirates of Penzance for San Diego Opera; Orest in Elektra for Houston Grand Opera; the world première of Ashoka’s Dream as Canyka with Sante Fe Opera; the role of Mephistopheles in Faust with San Diego Opera, New Orleans Opera, and Arizona Opera; the role of Amonsaro in Aïda with Portland Opera; the role of Claggart in Billy Budd with Pittsburgh Opera and in his Los Angeles Opera début; and his much anticipated role début as the title role in Sweeney Todd with Vancouver Opera, which he reprised with New Orleans Opera and Glimmerglass Opera.
+Notable North American engagements over the last several seasons include the role of Scarpia in Tosca with San Diego Opera, The Metropolitan Opera, Los Angeles Opera, L’Opéra de Montréal, Portland Opera, Pittsburgh Opera, Opera Colorado, Michigan Opera Theatre, and in a return to Seattle Opera; the role of Jack Rance in La fanciullla del West with Minnesota Opera and Seattle Opera; the role of Don Pizarro in Fidelio with The Metropolitan Opera, San Francisco Opera, Santa Fe Opera, Seattle Opera, and Portland Opera; the title role in Macbeth with Minnesota Opera, Vancouver Opera, Opera San Antonio, and Opera Lyra Ottawa; Captain Balstrode in Peter Grimes and Escamillo in Carmen with The Metropolitan Opera; the Pirate King in Pirates of Penzance for San Diego Opera; Orest in Elektra for The Metropolitan Opera and Houston Grand Opera; Cankya in the world premiere of Ashoka’s Dream with Sante Fe Opera; Méphistophélès in Faust with San Diego Opera, New Orleans Opera, and Arizona Opera; Amonsaro in Aida with Portland Opera; Claggart in Billy Budd with Pittsburgh Opera and in his Los Angeles Opera début; and his much anticipated role début as the title role in Sweeney Todd with Vancouver Opera, which he reprised with New Orleans Opera and Glimmerglass Festival.